 Driver & User Interface:

-The UI was developed by BLF member TomE and is found on some other BLF-inspired project lights (the Gigathrower, Q8, and the Astrolux FT03 also has it).
+The UI was developed by BLF member TomE and is found on other BLF-inspired project lights (the Gigathrower, Q8, and the Astrolux FT03 have it).
 This is the OG of advanced flashlight UI’s, and if you haven’t guessed already, I’m talking about the other Lord of the Rings-sword-named-UI, NarsilM v1.3.
 This is a ramping UI with some pretty advanced features (Sigh…back to flashlight UI school for me I guess).

-It’s one click on, one click off with smooth ramping enabled by default like Anduril, but alternatively has 12 preconfigured mode sets as well (sort of like Biscotti).
+It’s one-click on, one-click off with smooth ramping enabled by default like Anduril, but alternatively has 12 preconfigured mode sets as well (sort of like Biscotti).
 Other features include temperature regulation with user configured set point or timed step down (choose between 60 sec., 90, sec.
-2, 3, 5, or 7 minute intervals (or live dangerously and just completely disable it), five strobe modes, moonlight, momentary, and instant access to Turbo mode.
+2, 3, 5, or 7-minute intervals (or live dangerously and just completely disable it), five strobe modes, moonlight, momentary, and instant access to Turbo mode.
 You can also tweak the aux LEDs if the light is so equipped.

 Modes: NarsilM can be broken down into 2 user interfaces: By default, it’s set to smooth ramping with an alternative mode set UI with 12 preconfigured modes, sort of like Biscotti.
 The default UI is by far the simplest and most user-friendly.
 The mode set UI features a default setting of 4 modes (5 including Moonlight) 0.5%, 5%, 40%, 100% (Turbo).
 I found this to be a great default value.
-For simplicity sake, I’ll list the basic operations for the default smooth ramping and Mode-set UI below.
+For simplicity’s sake, I’ll list the basic operations for the default smooth ramping and Mode-set UI below.

 - Press and hold: Default ramping UI): Moonlight.
 Mode set UI: 100% (turbo)